PMFL: Partial Meta-Federated Learning for heterogeneous tasks and its applications on real-world medical records: Methodology

 \subsection{Partial Meta-Federated Learning (PMFL)}

-Transfer learning which focuses on multi-task learning and model generalization is an ideal and perfect utensil to further improve our algorithm.
+Because the task that the server needs to settle is also divergent from the clients' and this heterogeneity would harm the final performance, transfer learning which focuses on multi-task learning and model generalization is an ideal utensil to further improve our algorithm.
 In particular, continual learning, a specific mechanism of transfer learning, could leverage a pre-trained model to train a new task beyond what has been previously trained \cite{yoon2017lifelong, golkar2019continual}.
 Owing to the characteristic of over-parametrization for neural networks, continual learning proposed a sparsification scheme that we just use some active nodes to train the specific task with graceful forgetting.
-In this case, our model would not suffer any catastrophic forgetting issue.
-Fig. \ref{fig:transfer} shows a simple example for continual learning.
-The subsequent tasks would use the unused weights to learn features since the sparsification scheme allows the current task to train models with only a subset of neurons.
+In this case, our model would not suffer any catastrophic forgetting issues.
+Figure. \ref{fig:transfer} shows a simple example of continual learning.
+The subsequent tasks would use the unused weights (i.e. unactivated nodes) of the neural network to learn features since the sparsification scheme allows the current task to train models with only a subset of neurons.
+To be specific, the second task would be learned with the red neural nodes besides the purple ones while the purple nodes have been utilized for the training of the first task.